Configuring General Settings

 The revision used for the build of the VCS root with

-Though not required, it is still highly recommended to ensure the build numbers are unique.
+Though not required, it is still highly recommended ensuring the build numbers are unique.
 Please include the build counter in the build number and do not reset the build counter to lesser values.
 It is also possible to change the build number from within your build script.
 For details, refer to Build Script Interaction with TeamCity.

-Build artifacts are files produced by the build which are stored on TeamCity server and can be downloaded from the TeamCity web UI or used as artifact dependencies by other builds.
+Build artifacts are files produced by the build which are stored on TeamCity server and can be downloaded from the TeamCity UI or used as artifact dependencies by other builds.
 On the General Settings page of the build configuration, you can specify patterns for the files on the agent which will be uploaded to the server after the build.

 If you have a finished build on an agent, you can use the checkout directory browser (which lists the checkout directory content on the agent) and select artifacts from the tree.
 TeamCity will place the paths to them into the input field.